Locotir/C-LCRYPT/README.md

 **=== Remake of [LCRYPT](https://github.com/Locotir/LCRYPT) on C++ | Gained +99.68% performance | All I/O operations runs on RAM now ===**

-In the digital age, securing data at its core is crucial.
-C-LCRYPT offers a revolutionary encryption solution that protects data at the binary level, ensuring integrity and confidentiality.
-Unauthorized access is impossible without the decryption keys.
+In today's digital landscape, protecting data at its core is essential.
+C-LCRYPT provides a robust encryption solution that secures data at the binary level, ensuring both integrity and confidentiality.
+Without the correct decryption keys, unauthorized access is effectively prevented.

 ### Description
-C-LCRYPT is a C++ encryption program that encrypts files at the binary level with RAM-based I/O. It features byte shuffling, binary reversal, bit insertion, byte substitution using a randomized table, and XOR key encryption.
-This method provides top-tier security, making data indecipherable without the correct keys and resisting reverse engineering.
-Even with the C-LCRYPT tool, brute force decryption is impractical due to the vast number of possible combinations and required computational resources, posing a significant barrier even against advancements in quantum computing.
+C-LCRYPT is a C++ encryption program that encrypts files at the binary level with RAM-based I/O. The operational combination ensures that encrypted data is highly resistant to unauthorized decryption and reverse engineering.
+Even with access to the C-LCRYPT tool, brute-force attacks are computationally infeasible due to the vast key space and resource requirements.
+The encryption method also poses a significant challenge to potential advancements in quantum computing.

-**Disclaimer**: This tool does not leave any identifiable signature or trace that could be linked back to the tool or its author.
-The resulting encryption cannot be analyzed or reverse-engineered to understand the algorithm's nature without access to the program's source code.
+**Disclaimer**: C-LCRYPT does not embed any identifiable signature or trace that could be linked back to the tool or its author.
+The encryption algorithm is designed to be opaque, making it difficult to analyze or reverse-engineer without access to the source code.

 ### Installation & Run
 ```
 git clone https://github.com/Locotir/C-LCRYPT
 cd C-LCRYPT
-sudo pacman -Syu gcc openssl boost zlib zstd libsodium
+sudo pacman -Syu gcc base-devel
-g++ -std=c++17 -O3 -pipe -flto=$(nproc) -funroll-loops -fomit-frame-pointer -fno-plt -ffast-math -o C-LCRYPT C-LCRYPT.cpp -pthread -lcrypto -lz -lboost_iostreams -lzstd -lsodium
+g++ -std=c++17 -O3 -pipe -flto=$(nproc) -funroll-loops -fomit-frame-pointer -fno-plt -ffast-math -o C-LCRYPT C-LCRYPT.cpp -fopenmp
 ./C-LCRYPT
 ```